Skip to content

 Tip

-Inline connections only appear when a block has matches above your threshold.
-If you do not see any icons, lower the inline score threshold and confirm embeddings are up to date in Smart Sources.
+Inline connections only appear when a block has matches above your inline threshold.